Home > Products > Welding Machines> Heavy Duty Welding Machines

 The word ‘duty’/’duty cycle’ is one of the most used term while describing a welding machine.
 It is one of the most important specification after Maximum Current Output that may guide users to purchase a welding machine.

-What id Duty Cycle
+What is Duty Cycle in Welding?

 Duty Cycle of a welding machine is the percentage of time at which the machine can be operated at its maximum rated power.
 In simple words it’s the division of operational time at maximum power rating and the total time(includes idle time).
 Idle time is typically required to cool down the machine to ambient/or slightly higher temperature than ambient to avoid failure/break down of the machine.